openenergysolutions/openfmb.adapters/README.md

 ## Building local executable

-To build only the project itself and get a non-portable executable which depends on the local /nix repository.
+To build only the project itself and get an executable which depends on the local /nix repository.

 ``` sh